PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 :::

 ::: tip
+if you need to use Gazebo on Ubuntu 20.04 you can [manually install Gazebo "Garden"](../sim_gazebo_gz/index.md#installation-ubuntu-linux), with the caveat that this is end-of-life in November 2024.
-You can manually install Gazebo on Ubuntu 22.04 or 20.04, and Gazebo Classic on Ubuntu 20.04 or 18.04 by following the instructions in [Gazebo > Installation](../sim_gazebo_gz/index.md#installation-ubuntu-linux) and [Gazebo Classic > Installation](../sim_gazebo_classic/index.md#installation), respectively.
+If you want to use Gazebo Classic on Ubuntu 22.04 (say) then you can manually install it by following the instructions in [Gazebo Classic > Installation](../sim_gazebo_classic/index.md#installation).
 :::

 ## Simulation and NuttX (Pixhawk) Targets